-No, in considering specific Agency Policies, Agency Heads and/or their Designees may not reduce any rate or benefit to the employees covered by established collective bargaining agreements (see Directive Section 2.4).
+No, in considering specific Agency Policies, Agency Heads and/or their Designees may not reduce any rate or benefit to the employees covered by established collective bargaining agreements.

 3. The GSA Federal meal allowance includes a daily allowance for 'incidental expenses'.
 What do incidental expenses include?